Social Justice and Public Interest

 • JoNel Newman, Associate Professor of Clinical Legal Education and Director, Health Rights Clinic, teaches professional responsibility and civil procedure.

-• Bernard Oxman, Richard A. Hausler Professor of Law, is the one of the world's leading experts on the Law of the Sea.
+• Bernard Oxman, Professor Emeritus, is the one of the world's leading experts on the Law of the Sea.

 • Jessica OwleyProfessor of Law, is the Faculty Director for the Environmental Law Program.